For the next four weeks, we’re diving into Sacramentals.

 And here’s a cool info-graphic to share with the kiddos

-Hope you enjoy today’s episode!
+So I hope you enjoy today’s episode!

 Your sisters in the small things,